 Prayer Plant’s Symbolism & Meaning

-Have you ever thought that the prayer plants at your home or office are just for décor, or is there something more to it?
-Every plant has their own unique symbolism.
+Have you ever thought that the prayer-plants at your home or office are just for décor, or is there something more to it?
+Every plant has its own unique symbolism.

 Speaking of Prayer Plants, these plants symbolize daily prayer of gratitude as the reflective action.
-The leaves of prayer plants curl up every night, almost like they’re praying.
-These making excellent gifting plants particularly when offering thanks or gratitude.
+The leaves of prayer-plants curl up every night, almost like they’re praying.
+These make excellent gifting plants, particularly when offering thanks or gratitude.